-JAK1 inhibitors are therapies that are being investigated to treat inflammatory and autoimmune diseases by dampening the immune system and preventing it from attacking healthy cells.
+JAK1 inhibitors are therapies that are being investigated to treat inflammatory and autoimmune diseases by dampening the immune system and preventing it from attacking the body’s own cells.
 In healthy people, the immune system is the body’s defense against infection.
-In people with autoimmune diseases, the immune system can become too active and mistakenly attack healthy cells.
+In people with autoimmune diseases, the immune system can become too active and mistakenly attack the body’s own cells.

 Now, NS Pharma is working to utilize the benefits of JAK1 inhibitors to develop a treatment for people with rare conditions like with eosinophilic granulomatosis with polyangiitis (EGPA).